 Natural light portrait photographers talk about the need to photograph in open shade for flattering photos a lot.
-Well, it’s true that open shade is very flattering, but there’s more to open shade photography that many photographers are missing.
+Well, it’s true that open shade is very flattering for portraits, but there’s more to open shade photography that many photographers are missing.

 What is open shade photography?